1jour1vin

 Gevrey-Chambertin

-The controlled designation of origin Gevrey-Chambertin is a communal appellation in the Côte de Nuits, in the Côte d'Or department, recognized in 1936 and covering the commune of the same name as well as that of Brochon.
-It has 26 classified climats.
-Gevrey-Chambertin Premier Cru and produces 9 Grand Crus.
+The Protected Designation of Origin Gevrey-Chambertin is a commune appellation in the Côte de Nuits region, in the Côte-d'Or department, recognized in 1936 and covering the commune of the same name as well as that of Brochon.
+It comprises 26 classified climats Gevrey-Chambertin Premier Cru and produces 9 Grand Crus.

-As is often the case in Burgundy, appellation names may or may not be followed by the name of their climate of origin.
-Gevrey-Chambertin's vineyards cover nearly 410 hectares, 80 of which are Gevrey-Chambertin Premier Cru wines.
-The vineyards of Gevrey-Chambertin and Gevrey-Chambertin Premier Cru are located at an altitude of between 280 and 380 meters, facing southeast and east, on thin brown limestone soils (favorable for Premier Crus) and brown calcareous and brown limestone soils.
+As is often the case in Burgundy, appellation names may or may not be followed by the name of their specific vineyard site.
+Gevrey-Chambertin’s vineyards cover nearly 410 hectares, 80 of which are designated as Gevrey-Chambertin Premier Cru.
+The vineyards of Gevrey-Chambertin and Gevrey-Chambertin Premier Cru are located at an altitude between 280 and 380 meters, facing southeast and east, on thin brown limestone soils (favorable for Premier Crus) and brown calcareous and brown limestone soils.

-There are also marl soils covered with scree and red silt at the bottom of the slope.
-Gevrey-Chambertin and Gevrey-Chambertin Premier Cru wines are red wines made exclusively from one of Burgundy's flagship grape varieties: Pinot Noir.
-The wines of Gevrey-Chambertin offer a solid and powerful structure, ideal for aging.
-The finest wines of Gevrey-Chambertin can be found at Domaine René Bouvier, at home Louis Jadot, and are offered by Domaine Antonin Guyon or Louis Latour and the Bouchard House Father and Son.
+There are also marl deposits covered with scree, as well as red silt at the bottom of the slope.
+Gevrey-Chambertin and Gevrey-Chambertin Premier Cru wines are red wines made exclusively from one of Burgundy’s flagship grape varieties: Pinot Noir.
+The wines of Gevrey-Chambertin offer a robust and powerful structure, well-suited to aging.
+The finest Gevrey-Chambertin wines can be found, in particular, at the Domaine René Bouvier, at home Louis Jadot, and are offered by Domaine Antonin Guyon or Louis Latour and the Bouchard House Father and Son.

-Although already present in the early centuries of our era, the Gevrey-Chambertin earned its reputation during the reign of Emperor Napoleon, who made Chambertin wine, with Romanée Conti, his favorite drink, which he only occasionally betrayed with a glass of champagne.
-Located on the Côte de Nuits, the appellation of Burgundy produces only red wines in the communes of Gevrey Chambertin and Brochon.
-The appellation area, created in 1936, covers an area of over 400 hectares and is divided into three distinct appellations: Gevrey Chambertin Villages, Gevrey Chambertin Premier Cru, and Gevrey Chambertin Grand Cru, which produce over 16,000 hectoliters per year.
+Although it was already present in the early centuries of our era, the Gevrey-Chambertin gained its reputation during the reign of Emperor Napoleon, who made Chambertin wine, along with Romanée-Conti, his favorite wine, which he would only occasionally swap for a glass of champagne.
+Located in the Côte de Nuits, the appellation of Burgundy produces only red wines in the communes of Gevrey-Chambertin and Brochon.
+The appellation area, established in 1936, covers more than 400 hectares and is divided into three distinct appellations: Gevrey-Chambertin Villages, Gevrey-Chambertin Premier Cru, and Gevrey-Chambertin Grand Cru, which together produce more than 16,000 hectoliters per year.

 A record number of prestigious wines in Burgundy

-The vineyard alone includes nine grands crus in the appellation of Gevrey Chambertin wine making it the richest area in Burgundy for wines of this type.
-South of the La Combe Lavaux nature reserve, it includes the appellations Ruchottes, Mazis, Clos de Bèze, Mazoyères, Latricières, Chapelle, Charmes, Griotte, and Chambertin.
-The Gevrey Chambertin vineyard also boasts an extraordinary total of 26 Premiers Crus, among the most renowned in Burgundy.
+The vineyard alone comprises nine grands crus within the appellation of Gevrey-Chambertin wine making it the region in Burgundy with the greatest concentration of wines of this type.
+Located south of the La Combe Lavaux nature reserve, it encompasses the appellations Ruchottes, Mazis, Clos de Bèze, Mazoyères, Latricières, Chapelle, Charmes, Griotte, and Chambertin.
+The Gevrey-Chambertin vineyard also boasts an extraordinary total of 26 Premier Crus, among the most renowned in Burgundy.

-Gevrey Chambertin wines are powerfully colored red wines made exclusively from the Pinot Noir grape variety.
-Although pleasant to drink young, when their fruit flavors are at their peak, Gevrey Chambertin wines are primarily wines for aging, and very often wines with great aging potential, particularly the Grands Crus and Premiers Crus.
-The primary notes of red fruits such as raspberry, blackberry, wild strawberry, and blackcurrant fade with age, evolving into complex aromas of candied and dried fruits with hints of leather, licorice, and mushrooms.
-Aging in oak barrels for 18 months gives Gevrey Chambertin wines their power.
+Gevrey-Chambertin wines are deeply colored reds made exclusively from the Pinot Noir grape.
+Although enjoyable to drink young and fruity, Gevrey-Chambertin wines are primarily wines for aging, and the Grands Crus and Premiers Crus often age exceptionally well.
+The primary notes of red fruits such as raspberry, blackberry, wild strawberry, or blackcurrant fade with age, evolving into complex aromas of candied and dried fruits, along with hints of leather, licorice, or mushrooms.
+Aging in oak barrels for a period of 18 months imparts this power to Gevrey-Chambertin wines.

-The limestone soils and marl rich in clay sediments and fossilized shells give the wines of theAOC designation elegance and finesse combined with exceptional firmness and body.
-The semi-continental climate of the Côte d'Or, influenced by the ocean and the Mediterranean, gives the wine an inimitable aromatic subtlety.
+The limestone soils and marl, rich in clay sediments and fossilized shells, give the wines of theAOC designation elegance and finesse combined with exceptional structure and body.
+The semi-continental climate of the Côte d'Or, influenced by both the ocean and the Mediterranean, gives the wine an inimitable aromatic subtlety.

-Buy the best wines from Gevrey-Chambertin in a private sale!
+Buy the best Gevrey-Chambertin wines in a private sale!

 Rated site